-Prerequisite: SOC 11, CRJ 11

-CRJ 22 3 lect 3 cr
+Prerequisite: SOC 11, CRJ 11 Corequisite: ENG 110, if required CRJ 22 3 lect 3 cr

 Introduction to Policing

 This course examines the role of policing in American society, including the study of the historical evolution of the concepts and methods of policing.
 It analyzes the effectiveness of law enforcement techniques to control crime and disorder.
 This course also examines police field behavior, issues that police departments encounter today, and accountability measures taken to address such issues.